eXascaleInfolab/TSM-Bench/generation/README.md

 #### IMPORTANT TO NOTE

-As for now, tsgen supports only 1D Time series.
+As for now, TS-LSH supports only 1D Time series.